Our subject is Interest Rates, Interest Payments, and “The Macrodynamic Rate of Return”.

-15. Our functional analysis does not relate the activities of firms attempting to maximize accounting profits to the activities of households attempting to maximize psychological utility.
-We search instead for the abstract correlations in the measurements of the data which explain the principles and laws of the process.
+15. Our functional analysis is not concerned to relate the activities of firms attempting to maximize accounting profits to the activities of households attempting to maximize psychological utility.
+We search instead for the abstract correlations in the measurements of the data which scientifically explain the patterns of the process in principles and laws.

 - The inquiry into the immanent intelligibility of the economic process is a general inquiry.
 The inquiry proceeds on a more general plane to terminate in a more general conclusion.

 It is, we believe, a scientific generalization of the old political economy and of modern economics that will yield the new political economy which we need. … Plainly the way out is through a more general field.
 [CWL 21, 6-7]